 2. Stop wearing the pressure to prove yourself.

-I rarely bought clothes because I actually needed more clothes.
+I rarely bought clothes, accessories, skirts or boots because I actually needed more clothes.
 I had plenty.
 Instead I purchased clothing to feel a certain way and to be perceived a certain way … to prove myself.
 I wanted to feel smart, beautiful and loved.
 I wanted other people to think I was those things too.

 I tried to prove who I was by what I wore and by what I accomplished.
-The problem was that there was always more to prove and eventually I forgot who I was in the process.
+I was always measuring myself by how much I got done.
+Check marks on my to-do list were a measuring system that failed me over and over again.
+The problem was that there was always more to do and more to prove and eventually I forgot who I was in the process.

 If you have to prove yourself to people you love, that isn’t love.
 If you struggle to prove yourself at work, maybe you aren’t doing the right work.
 If you don’t believe me, just stop for a while.
 Stop pushing and proving and wishing that people would see you the way you think you need to be seen to succeed.
 Instead, let them see you for you.